-Crews are a quarter of the way finished with a major Hurricane Florence repair project.
-Carolina Civil Works has completed repairs at 18 of the 68 cave-in sites and are on track to have the project finished by July.
+Crews are more than half way finished with a major Hurricane Florence repair project.
+Carolina Civil Works has completed repairs at 50 of the 68 cave-in sites and are on track to have the project finished by July.
 Failures to underground drainage pipes during the torrential rains caused cave-ins on city streets.
 The project started on Shirley Road in December.
 While there are 68 locations, each location may require more than one point-repair and includes repaving the asphalt.
 The city has been approved for FEMA reimbursement for the $2.4 million project.

 Sidewalk Repairs –Finished

 Crews are finished with repairs to approximately 50 sidewalks damaged by Hurricane Florence.
 In-house crews are doing some of the work while a contractor is working on the larger sidewalk repair projects.
 Repairs made by city crews so far include South 14th Street, McClelland Drive, Winston Boulevard, 43rd Street and Country Club Road, as well as sidewalks in the Glen Meade/South Oleander and Audubon/Devon Park neighborhoods.